backbench/full-stack-hiring-challenge-2018/README.md

 # Assignment-2018: Instructions

-Implement a virtual file system using NodeJs.
+Implement a virtual "File manager" using NodeJs.
 This should be a webapp.

 You can proceed in following steps:-